dmbarbour/wikilon/docs/AwelonLang.md

 ## Data

-Awelon language optimizes representations for natural numbers and texts.
-Natural numbers use pseudo-words described by regex: `0 | [1-9][0-9]*`.
+Awelon language optimizes representations for numbers and texts.
+Numbers effectively use predefined words.
 Texts have two embeddings, inline like `"hello, world!"` or multi-line:

         "
          multi-line texts starts with `" LF` (34, 10)